ReinProject/python-rein/doc/HOWTO-setup-rein.md

     $ rein

 This should display a page of help text showing lots of commands.

-You can use --help with any of the commands to get more information.
+You can use --help with any of the commands to get more information; for example:

+    $ rein setup --help

 ###Download the helper apps